fhng/ESP32-ULP-DS18B20-SearchRomIDs/README.md

 ## Example output

 Note: GPI015 is connected to GND to disable ROM bootloader output.

+Note: I only have 2 DS18B20 so I searched two time.
 ```
 Not ULP wakeup, inititializing ULP
 Entering deep sleep